owuordickson/tutorials/bd-iot/data/readme.txt

-In order to upload this file to HDF5, we do the following:
+In order to upload a CSV file to HDF5, we do the following:

 1. Create a folder "data" from the namenode URL - http://localhost:9870